LeCAD-PEG/SOLPS-GUI/README.md

     killall -u $USER cfprefsd

 ## Building on RHEL6 clusters
-Some RHEL7 clusters lack full XCB devel support ant for that we recommend the following option to building pyqt:
+Some RHEL7 clusters lack full XCB devel support and for that we recommend the following option to building pyqt:

     USE_QT_XCB=YES ./build-pyqt.sh